brene/docs/source/docs/relay-api/index.md

 For an introduction to connections see the section in Data Model on [connections](data-model.html#Connections)

-Recall our example blog application with A User model and a Post model.
+Recall our example blog application with a User model and a Post model.

 #### Add to connection

 You can add a node to a connection using the addToConnection mutation.

-To add a Post to a Users posts connection do the following:
+To add a Post to a User's posts connection do the following:

 ```
 mutation {